-The Department awards approximately 12 graduate assistantships to qualified students.
+The Department of Economics awards approximately 12 graduate assistantships to qualified students.
 Assistantships are typically awarded for the entire length of the graduate program subject to successful progress.
 Graduate assistantships provide a stipend and the current tuition amount at UA.
 The department also awards a limited number of tuition waiver scholarships.

 The Economics Department deadline is February 15 for you to be considered for the fall semester assistantship awards.
 Notification of admissions and assistantships awards are sent around March 15.
 Sometimes there are limited assistantships offered for the spring semester.
-The deadline for these spring semester awards is October 15.
+The deadline for these spring semester awards is November 15.

 Graduate Assistantships Requirements:

 All Applications (Domestic and International Students): In order to apply for a graduate assistantship you need to have:

 - A completed application for the Master's Degree Program in Economics.